firebotQL/NhsSearchEngine/README.md

 ## NOTE

-Run on Linux/OsX based system, because "nhs-cache" and "nhs-index" paths are hardcoded and unix based
+Run on Linux/OsX based system, because "nhs-cache" and "nhs-index" paths are hardcoded and unix based.
+Also have to wait till scraping is over.
+Usually it takes 7-10 mins with localhost.
+Can speedup if you have fast and reliable proxies!